xshinsou12345/flexible-jekyll/about.md

 ### Hello!

 I’m a fourth year, Interaction Design student at Sheridan College.
 I have a background in Human Resources/Recruitment (Campus) and have high interpersonal skills along with super-duper communication skills.
 I love working on UI design and figuring out how users can interact with it in different ways!
 Other than that...
 When I'm not working on design stuff, I gravitate towards video games, technology, looking at cats on Reddit, and Japan culture!

 If you want to know how I got into design and my background in detail, take a look at this video!
-(It's around 5 minutes long): <a href="https://vimeo.com/475643912">Here!</a>
+(It's around 5 minutes long):

+<div class="video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/toJ-yI-M1Hg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 <br>